The Arctic University of Norway

 The University of Tromsø – The Arctic University of Norway (Norwegian: Universitetet i Tromsø – Norges arktiske universitet; Northern Sami: Romssa universitehta – Norgga árktalaš universitehta) is a state university in Norway and the world's northernmost university.
-Located in the city of Tromsø, Norway, it was established by an act of parliament in 1968, and opened in 1972.
-It is one of ten universities in Norway.
-The University of Tromsø is the largest research and educational institution in Northern Norway and the sixth-largest university in Norway.
+Located in the city of Tromsø, Norway, it was established by an act of parliament in 1968 as Norway's fourth university, and opened in 1972 as University of Tromsø.
+As of 2024, it is the largest research and educational institution in Northern Norway and the fifth-largest university in Norway.
 The university's location makes it a natural venue for the development of studies of the region's natural environment, culture, and society.

-The main focus of the university's activities is on auroral light research, space science, fishery science, biotechnology, linguistics, multicultural societies, Saami culture, telemedicine, epidemiology and a wide spectrum of Arctic research projects.
+The main focus of the university's activities is on auroral light research, space science, fishery science, biotechnology, linguistics, mathematics, multicultural societies, Saami culture, telemedicine, epidemiology and a wide spectrum of Arctic research projects.
 The close vicinity of the Norwegian Polar Institute, the Norwegian Institute of Marine Research and the Polar Environmental Centre gives Tromsø added weight and importance as an international centre for Arctic research.
 Research activities, however, are not limited to Arctic studies.
 The university researchers work within a broad range of subjects and are recognised both nationally and internationally.

+History

+Mergers

 On 1 January 2009, the University of Tromsø merged with Tromsø University College.
-On 1 August 2013, the university merged with Finnmark University College to form Universitetet i Tromsø – Norges arktiske universitet (The University of Tromsø – The Arctic University of Norway), thereby adding campuses in Alta, Hammerfest and Kirkenes.
+The college's teacher education department (the descendant of the Tromsø Seminarium first established in 1848) became part of the university's department of education and pedagogy.
+On 1 August 2013, the university merged with Finnmark University College to form Universitetet i Tromsø – Norges arktiske universitet (The University of Tromsø – The Arctic University of Norway), thereby adding campuses in Alta, Hammerfest, and Kirkenes.
 On 1 January 2016, Narvik University College and Harstad University College merged with UiT - The Arctic University of Norway.
-As of January 2016 the university now has six campus locations in northern Norway, the main campus being Tromsø.
+As of September 2024 the university has eleven campus locations in northern Norway, the main campus being Tromsø.

+Spy case in 2022

+In October 2022 a guest researcher at UiT was arrested by the Norwegian Police Security Service and charged with espionage against Norway.
+The researcher posed as a Brazilian researcher named José Assis Giammaria, but later revealed that he is a Russian citizen by the name Mikhail Valerijevitsj Mikusjin.

+Mikusjin is a suspected illegalist who worked for the Russian intelligence service GRU.

+International collaboration

+UiT is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Faculties and other units

-The university is primarily divided into five faculties with multiple subordinate departments and several associated centres.
+The university is primarily divided into six faculties with multiple subordinate departments and several associated centres.